dumberjs/dumberjs.github.io/options/prepend-and-append.md

 ```js
 append: []
 ```
-Refer to [entry bundle](options/entry-bundle), append is an optional array of strings, to be appended after booting up AMD module loader and after RequireJS config.
+Refer to [entry bundle](./entry-bundle), append is an optional array of strings, to be appended after booting up AMD module loader and after RequireJS config.

-This option support an aliased name "appends".
+This option supports an aliased name "appends".

 It supports exactly same input as prepend.